 The Electrical and Computer Engineering (ECE) Department at the University of Connecticut (UConn) solicits applications for a tenure-track faculty position at the Assistant or Associate Professor level.
+Strong applicants at the Associate Professor level may also be considered for an endowed chair.
 The position has an expected start date of August 23, 2023.
 The successful candidate will advance education and research in the Electrical and Computer Engineering Department with a particular emphasis on robotics, computer engineering, or related specialties.

 The successful candidate will be expected to develop and sustain an internationally-recognized and externally-funded research program in robotics engineering or computer engineering.
 It is the expectation that the candidate must also share a deep commitment to effective instruction at the undergraduate and graduate levels, development of innovative courses and mentoring of students in research, outreach, and professional development.